Spade55/cpp-snake-game/README.md

 ## My Role
 Responsible for core gameplay logic, including snake movement, collision detection, score tracking, and game state management.
 Contributed to bug fixing, modular design, and code maintainability using Git-based collaboration.
+> Note: This repository is a personal showcase version of a course project.

 ## Features